How do I import rests from other XML files?

 Since Camel 2.14

-When defining rests in Camel using Xml Configuration you may want to define some rests in other XML files.
+When defining rests in Camel using Spring XML you may want to define some rests in other XML files.
 For example you may have many rest services and it may help to maintain the application if some of the rests are in separate XML files.
 You may also want to store common and reusable rests in other XML files, which you can simply import when needed.

 This is possible to define rests outside